 BirthWorks philosophy: Birth is instinctive, Birth is sacred, Birth is ancient.

-Spirituality can be broadly interpreted as the quest for self knowledge and the search for a higher purpose and meaning to life.
+Spirituality can be broadly interpreted as the quest for self-knowledge and the search for a higher purpose and meaning to life.
 As such it can be described as a universal human experience.
 For some the spiritual quest may be fulfilled through religious practice and belief.
-Others may turn to more esoteric traditions and still others may look to meditation and the development of self awareness.
-In the context of being a doula I would define spirituality as the practise of helping birthing women reach their full potential and deepen their self-awareness.
+Others may turn to more esoteric traditions and still others may look to meditation and the development of self-awareness.
+In the context of being a doula I would define spirituality as the practice of helping birthing women reach their full potential and deepen their self-awareness.
 The safe space that the doula protects enables the woman to surrender to her birth, transcending the what/where/who/why of self-understanding up until this point.
-The practise of human values of right speech, right thought and right action will enable a doula to carry out this special work.
+The practice of human values of right speech, right thought and right action will enable a doula to carry out this special work.

 A doula can play an important role in upholding the spirituality of birth.
 As protector of the birthing space, a doula provides the security that women need to allow themselves to unravel in the process of birth.
 Her presence and gentle words create the safety a woman needs to let go and her reminders to “go within”, “dive deep” and “surrender” help guide a woman to her inner depths, enabling her to connect to her true self.
 Eckhart Tolle says “Whenever you accept what is, something deeper emerges than what is.
 So, you can be trapped in the most painful dilemma, external or internal, the most painful feelings or situation, and the moment you accept what is, you go beyond it, you transcend it.
 Even if you feel hatred, the moment you accept that this is what you feel, you transcend it.
 It may still be there, but suddenly you are at a deeper place where it doesn’t matter that much anymore”.
 When a doula helps protect a woman from external stimulation and interference, a woman has the possibility to transcend her experience.
 She may reach places within herself, and I would argue within universal consciousness, that she never even knew existed.
 Uninterrupted she is able to reach her deepest levels, those where spiritual transformation takes place.
 Although she appears to be doing very little, the doula is doing very important work.